At Least 5 Dead In Shooting At Central Florida Bank; Suspect In Custody

 "Today has been a tragic day in our community," Hoglund said.
 "We've suffered a significant loss at the hands of a senseless criminal doing a senseless crime."

-At approximately 12:36 p.m., Sebring police and Highlands County Sheriff's deputies responded to a SunTrust bank branch after a gunman called police dispatchers and said he had fired shots in the bank.
+At approximately 12:36 p.m., Sebring police and Highlands County Sheriff's deputies responded to a SunTrust bank branch after a man called police dispatchers and said he had fired shots in the bank.

 Responding law enforcement agents began negotiating with the barricaded shooter, trying to get him to surrender.
 A SWAT team from the sheriff's department entered the building and continued to negotiate with the gunman until he eventually surrendered.
 Video footage from the scene showed a standalone, low-slung brick building with apparent damage to one of its main entrances.